lzukw/WirelessDisplay/Common/README.md

 The class-library (assembly) provides:

-- A class for reading a custom configuration (json-file) [CustomConfigProvider.cs].
+- A class for reading a custom configuration.file ([config.json]) defined in [CustomConfigProvider.cs].
 - A class for executing scripts (shell-scripts or batch-scritps) in a platform-independet way on the local computer [LocalScriptRunner.cs].
-- A class that asks via POST-requests the remote computer to exeute scripts [RemoteScxriptRunner.cs].
+- A class that asks via POST-requests the remote computer to exeute scripts [RemoteScriptRunner.cs].
 - A static class containing all magic strings for all projects as readonly members [MagicStrings.cs].
+- The Exception `WDException` used by all WirelessDisplay-projects.

-The classes `LocalScriptRunner` and `RemoteScxriptRunner` expose their functionalities vie the interfaces `ILocalScriptRunner` and `IRemoteScxriptRunner`.
+The classes `LocalScriptRunner` and `RemoteScriptRunner` expose their functionalities vie the interfaces `ILocalScriptRunner` and `IRemoteScriptRunner`.

 ## Project creation